paullinuxthemer/McOS-Mint-Cinnamon-Edition/README.md

 # McOS-Mint-Cinnamon-Edition
 A specially design version of McOS for the **Linux Mint Cinnamon 19.**

+##new:

+Version 2.0 has many improvements, such as a new metacity-theme and dark theme, blue accent in the comboboxes,...

+This should also work in any distro with cinnamon-version.
+(This is developed in Manjaro Cinnamon)

 This is a totally re-engineered version of [McOS-MJV](https://www.opendesktop.org/p/1241688/) for the Linux Mint Cinnamon 19 desktop.

 Since it finally supports gtk 3.20+ (hello, we have been here for a few years already?)
 I thought I could give it a shot.